 - Garlic Fries: Cook 1 tablespoon of fresh minced garlic in 2 tablespoons of melted butter.
 Stir in 1 tablespoon chopped parsley, salt, and pepper to taste.
 Drizzle the garlic butter mixture over the fries, then toss to coat.

 - Mexican Fries: Toss the fries in 2 tablespoons of taco seasoning before they go into the oven.
-Alternatively, you can mix together one teaspoon each of chili powder, paprika, salt and cumin and a half a teaspoon each of garlic powder, onion powder and oregano.

 - Cheese Fries: Bake the fries according to the recipe, then add 1 1/2 cups of shredded cheese over the fries.
 Return the potatoes to the oven and bake for an additional 5 minutes or until the cheese is melted.